Accounting Modes

 What is Accrual Performance?

-In the Accrual Performance, revenue and transactional credit are given to when the contributory marketing touchpoints occur.
+In Accrual Performance, revenue and transactional credit are given when a contributory marketing touchpoint occurs.

 Marketing touchpoints refer to any interaction that results in a website visit, which triggers our Northbeam Pixel